unlikelyTale/IPL_Data_Analysis/README.md

 # IPL_Data_Analysis
-This project is on IPL Data Analysis using Pyspark.
+This project is on IPL Data Analysis using Pyspark, SQL and S3.